A Ceremony for Cremation

 Everyone deserves a Good Goodbye.
 Use this template as a way to craft an individualized ritual for those who choose cremation.

-Gail Rubin, CT, The Doyenne of Death®, is a TED speaker who brings a light touch to serious subjects.
+Gail Rubin, CT, The Doyenne of Death®, is a TEDx speaker who brings a light touch to serious subjects.
 As a speaker she uses humor and funny films to attract people to discuss mortality, end-of-life, estate and funeral planning issues.
 She is a Certified Funeral Celebrant and is Certified in Thanatology: Death, Dying and Bereavement by the Association for Death Education and Counseling.
 A pioneering Death Café hostess, she is author of the award-winning book and host of the TV and radio shows A Good Goodbye: Funeral Planning for Those Who Don’t Plan to Die and creator of Mortality Minute information spots.